sorrycc/sinew-node/README.md

 Sinew-Node collects structured data from web sites (screen scraping).

-Sinew is distributed as a npm package:
+Sinew-Node is distributed as a npm package:

 ```node
 npm install sinew-node